zixinz990/quaternion-mpc/README.md

 If you see that the robot is in the right position with the right pose, press `Ctrl+C` to shut down `set_default_body_pose` node.
 You will see that both feet touch the ground.

+In Gazebo, the simulation of foot-ground contact is not accurate, so you can observe the robot's feet slowly sliding forward.
+If you want to limit this, you can uncomment lines 38-90 in `humanoid_gazebo/worlds/earth.world` file.
+These lines create invisible blocks around each foot.

 In addition, don't forget to connect your joystick to the computer, and run:
 ```
 rosrun joy joy_node